sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/dirty_database.md

 # How to troubleshoot a dirty database

+> NOTE: If you are on a version **strictly lower than** Sourcegraph 3.37.0, see the [legacy dirty database documentation](./dirty_database_pre_3_37.md).
+The following documentation applies only to Sourcegraph instances version 3.37.0 and above.

 This document will take you through how to resolve a 'dirty database' error.
 During an upgrade, the `pgsql`, `codeintel-db`, and `codeinsights-db` databases must be migrated.
-If the upgrade was interrupted during the migration, this can result in a 'dirty database' error.
+If the upgrade was interrupted during the migration, this can result in a 'fdirty database' error.

 The error will look something like this: